rackerlabs/rackspace-how-to/content/general/managing-role-based-access-control-rbac.md

-6. In the **Rackspace Account Permissions** section, you can either assign the user the **Account Administrator** role, or assign roles for the **Billing and Payments** area and the **Support Tickets** area on separately.
+6. In the **Rackspace Account Permissions** section, you can either assign the user the **Account Administrator** role, or assign roles for the **Billing and Payments** area and the **Support Tickets** area separately.

    To assign a user the account administrator role, click the toggle button next to **Account Administrator**.

-   Alternatively, to assign different permissions for different areas, scroll to the **Area** section and select the permission you want to assign from the drop-down menu to the right of each area.
+   Alternatively, to assign different permissions for different areas, scroll to the **Area** section and select the permission that you want to assign from the drop-down menu to the right of each area.

 7. Optionally, in the **Product Permissions** section, assign product permissions to the user.
-Click the tab for a product, then select from the permission options.
+Click the tab for a product, and then select from the permission options.

    The **Rackspace Cloud** tab enables you to assign either global permissions